Ghazal 4, Verse 16x

 TESTING: {4,4}

-Why does the lover keep on seeking her out, at all costs, when the only result is more cruelty on her part?
+Why does the lover keep on seeking her out, at all costs, when the only result is more cruelty from the beloved?
 Why, when he keeps on humbly seeking her out, does she so constantly and viciously persecute him?
 Is he masochistic?
 Is she sadistic?
-Are they both nuts?
+Are they both insane?

 No, no, the first line assures us.
 Asad's behavior isn't 'cruelty-asking': he's not crazy, he's not looking for trouble.
-Nor is 'tyranny'-- her essential nature, her personified self-- 'madness-inclined': she doesn't tend to be crazy herself, and she's not attracted by madness in others.
+Nor is 'tyranny'-- her essential nature, her personified self-- 'madness-inclined': she's not crazy herself, and she's not attracted by craziness in others.

 For a genuinely brilliant exploration of the lover's rationale of 'testing', compare {4,4}.

-Note for meter fans: The twofold use of ne to replace nah is of course done to accommodate the meter, and to provide long syllables where these are required.
+Note for meter fans: In the first line, the twofold use of ne to replace nah is of course to accommodate the meter, by providing long syllables where these are required.